-Amy Schlachtenhaufen, BSN, RN
+Amy Schlachtenhaufen, MSN, RN

 WCSI CCEP® Faculty

-Amy Schlachtenhaufen has always had a passion to help people, so nursing seems like a great match.
+Amy Schlachtenhaufen has always had a passion to help people, so nursing seemed like a great match.
 She discovered the impact a nurse makes, when she went on a mission trip with YWAM (Youth with a Mission) and Mercy Ships to England for three months and then on to Ghana and Togo for two months.
 She was able to volunteer as crew on the Mercy Ship, Anastasis.
 There she was able to observe and learn that compassion and care are the cornerstones of healing.
 This exposure to global health and her first glimpse of how caring transforms patients outcomes, made her sure that nursing was her calling.

 Amy graduated from Denver School of Nursing in 2011 and worked at Swedish Medical Center in Englewood, Colorado.
 There she was blessed with amazing colleagues and coworkers who helped her build her clinical nursing knowledge and confidence all while exploring how to live out her heart’s passion.
 Over the years, Amy spent time working in Denver area hospitals as a nurse informaticist, educator and other IT clinical support roles.